AtelierLibre/AtelierLibre.github.io/_posts/2020-06-17-Density_AreWeAllTalkingAboutTheSameThing.md

 |---|---|---|---|---|
 |4706|Greater London BUA|4035768.0|173789.7|23.2|

-## Clearly we are not talking about the same thing
+## We are not talking about the same thing

 How can it be that London needs design guidance on developing housing at densities of up to 3,000d/ha when its 2011 density was just 23d/ha and the average dwelling density of all Built Up Areas in England and Wales was just 10d/ha?